Yacht Design School's

 I already have non-Rhino CAD software.
 Do you allow use of non-Rhino CAD in the course?

 We have no rule against using other CAD packages to produce printed out drawings and of course nowadays most students will do most of their calculations with assistance from a computer of some sort.
 Nevertheless we judge your drawings, whether CAD or manual, by their accuracy, usefulness to a builder and salability.
 If you have difficulty drawing top quality drawings because of the limitations of your CAD package we will not grant you any leeway in grading.
-If you can't produce visually appealing drawings with your CAD package you are going to be getting low grades and insistence on redos of the work from us until you can.
+If you can't produce visually appealing drawings with your CAD package you are going to be getting low grades and insistence on redoes of the work from us until you can.
 At this point, with the exception of Rhino, it is very difficult to torture the major 3D packages into doing good 2D drawings.
+Frankly given the very low price of an educational license for Rhino, especially given that it is a full working version and can continue to be used after you graduate, it is difficult to see why anyone would want to use any other CAD software.

-If you wish to design entirely on screen using CAD, we would suggest that you take our "Computer Assisted Design Course", which teaches the Rhino package and entitles you to a special student price on the full working Rhino package and various plug ins which extend it.
+If you wish to design entirely on screen using CAD, we would suggest that you take our "Computer Assisted Design Course", which teaches the Rhino package.
 Once you have become expert in the use of Rhino you can tackle the main YDS curriculum in yacht and small craft naval architecture.
-We would not suggest trying to take both simultaneously, though we do not forbid it.
-If you would normally want to take a course in the basic operation of any computer program rather than teaching yourself to use it, you should take our Rhino Level One Introductory Course before taking the CAD Course.
-If you routinely teach yourself the basic operation of packages you probably can go straight to the "CAD Course".
+If you are well versed in other CAD packages, you may well be able to teach yourself Rhino and it will then be up to you to evaluate whether the quicker learning time provided by the "CAD Course" is cost effective for you.
 Back to top.

 Should I take the “Computer Assisted Design Course” before, after, or during taking the YDS main curriculum?

 Starting both the study of yacht design and the study of CAD at the same time would mean learning two deep subjects simultaneously.
-If this is what you are thinking you probably should take our “CAD Course” first and only after completing it continue with the main YDS curriculum.
+You probably should take our “CAD Course” first and then continue with the main YDS curriculum.
+Having said that this is entirely up to the individual and some have started both simultaneously and made their own adjustments as to sequence as they went.

 I have a Bachelor of Science degree from a college that is supposed to qualify me to practice as a naval architect but I don't seem to be able to get a job in yacht or small commercial craft design.
 Would YDS be useful to me?